Develop or Renew a Faculty-Led Embedded Program

 For embedded courses with travel during fall semester:

-• September 1 - Phase 1 ("pre-decision") items due, such as general program information, emergency contingency plans, financial considerations, and approval from academic leadership
+- August 15 – Phase 1 program proposal items due, such as general and academic information, onsite partner details, contingency plans, financial considerations, and two approvals; one from your academic leadership and one from your financial office

-• October 1 - Phase 2 ("post-decision") items due such as final roster, detailed itinerary, emergency contact information
+- September 15 – Phase 2 items due such as final roster, detailed itinerary, program leader requirements, and emergency contact information

-For embedded courses with travel over winter break:
+For embedded courses with travel during winter break:

-• September 15 - Phase 1 ("pre-decision") items due, such as general program information, emergency contingency plans, financial considerations, and approval from academic leadership
+- September 1 – Phase 1 program proposal items due, such as general and academic information, onsite partner details, contingency plans, financial considerations, and two approvals; one from your academic leadership and one from your financial office

-• October 15 - Phase 2 ("post-decision") items due such as final roster, detailed itinerary, emergency contact information
+- October 15 – Phase 2 items due such as final roster, detailed itinerary, program leader requirements, and emergency contact information

-For embedded courses with travel during spring semester:
+For embedded courses with travel during spring semester, except winter break:

-• November 1 - Phase 1 ("pre-decision") items due, such as general program information, emergency contingency plans, financial considerations, and approval from academic leadership
+- October 10 – Phase 1 program proposal items due, such as general and academic information, onsite partner details, contingency plans, financial considerations, and two approvals; one from your academic leadership and one from your financial office

-• December 15 - Phase 2 ("post-decision") items due such as final roster, detailed itinerary, emergency contact information
+- December 10 – Phase 2 items due such as final roster, detailed itinerary, program leader requirements, and emergency contact information

 For embedded courses with travel during Maymester or summer terms:

-• January 15 - Phase 1 ("pre-decision") items due, such as general program information, emergency contingency plans, financial considerations, and approval from academic leadership
+- January 15 - Phase 1 program proposal items due, such as general and academic information, onsite partner details, contingency plans, financial considerations, and two approvals; one from your academic leadership and one from your financial office

-• March 1 - Phase 2 ("post-decision") items due such as final roster, detailed itinerary, emergency contact information
+- March 1 – Phase 2 items due such as final roster, detailed itinerary, program leader requirements, and emergency contact information

 Requirements for Program Leaders